syncfusion-content/uwp-docs/uwp/HubTiles/SfpulsingTile.md

 # SfPulsingTile

-`SfPulsingTile` control allows to create a tile similar to Music and Video hub tile in Windows phone.
+`SfPulsingTile` control allows to create a tile similar to Music and Video hub tile in Windows Phone.
 The content zooms in/out randomly with random translation in X and Y axis.

 ## Features